synereo/blog.synereo.com/_posts/2015-10-27-MasterXchange-closing-and-helping-AMPs.markdown

 In the meantime, we want to get AMPs listed on standard exchanges.
 The following exchanges only list coins if they see a demand for them, and *this is where you come in*.
 The more these exchanges see interest by way of community requests, the more likely they are to list our tokens.

-To make it all easy, here’s the information you can simply copy-paste into their forms:
+To make it all easy, here’s the information you can simply copy-paste into their forms.
 Feel free to edit the information as you wish - it will help show your genuine interest.

 **Exchanges coin request forms**